The Future of the SS Explorer

 -

-Every day a new piece requires cleaned, fixed or secured.
+Every day a new piece of ships equipment need to be cleaned, serviced or secured.
 The dedication of our volunteers stands testament to their desire to keep the Explorer in working order.
 But we need more hands on deck to preserve the past for our future.
+If you would like to find out about volunteering opportunities on Explorer, please get in touch below.

 -